Helping Landlords And Property Owners With Evictions In Texas

 After an eviction, some of the tenant’s property may still be inside the building.
 If a landlord wants to take possession of that property and use it to satisfy unpaid rent, there are specific steps that must be taken.
 We will help ensure that you follow the procedures properly.

-Contact Avera Law Firm, P.L.L.C., For A Free Consultation
+Contact Avera Law Firm, P.L.L.C., Today For A Confidential Consultation

-If you are a property owner and believe you need to take steps to evict a tenant, the Avera Law Firm, P.L.L.C., can help.
-Call 512-615-3578 or contact us online to schedule a free consultation to discuss how we can best help you.
+If you are a property owner in Austin and believe you need to take steps to evict a tenant, our attorney at Avera Law Firm, P.L.L.C., can help.
+Call 512-615-3578 or contact us online to schedule a consultation to discuss how we can best help you.